adrianmruf/MLMC_discontinuous_flux/README.md

 5. Generating a reference solution.
 Run the script `compute_gauss_reference.m` from the matlab shell.
-By default it will compute a reference solution to Experiment 1 from the paper and save it as `testfasitrandposition.mat`.
+By default it will compute a reference solution to Experiment 1 based on the trapezoidal rule in the parameter domain from the paper and save it as `testfasitrandposition.mat`.
 The variable `model` can be set to the strings `m1` or `m2` where `m1` will run Experiment 1 from the paper and `m2` will run Experiment 2.